Daddy/Daughter Dinner Day

 I knew going into this that choosing the recipes was going to be a challenge.
 My wife and I were living in South Korea when we were pregnant with our older daughter, Grace, now 8 years old.
 I’m convinced our high-vegetable/low-dairy diet there affected Grace’s palate, as she despises cheese and I have to bargain with her to touch any meat on her plate.

 Faith is my 4-year-old.
 She’s the opposite of Grace.
 She loves cheese like her mom and runs from broccoli.

 Luckily, it seems both girls are more interested in helping make food than they are in eating it, so their excitement level was high as we perused Savory Spice’s 1,000+ recipes online.
-After some passionate debate and compromise, we settled on Mediterranean Spiced Cucumber Medallions for our appetizer (because they love cucumbers), Tomato & Toasted Onion Pizza for our entree (because they love pizza) and Hibiscus-Lavender Gelée for dessert (because it’s fun to say “gelée”).
+After some passionate debate and compromise, we settled on Mediterranean Spiced Cucumber Medallions for our appetizer (because they love cucumbers), Chicken Fajita Pizza for our entree (because they love pizza) and Hibiscus-Lavender Gelée for dessert (because it’s fun to say “gelée”).